 Deep Learning Applications in Visual Recognition

-Deep Learning allows images to be efficiently sorted through locations detected in them, facial recognition, and events, dates, and many other possible categories.
+Deep Learning allows images to be efficiently sorted through locations detected in them, facial recognition, events, dates, and many other possible categories.
 Visual recognition systems contain several basic-to-advanced layers.
 Large-scale applications in this field through deep neural networks are driving growth in digital media management and observe the implementation of Python, Tensorflow, and convolutional neural networks extensively.

 Examples of Deep Learning in visual recognition: Stock photography websites, video websites, automated image organization, visual search for improved product discoverability, image classification for websites with large visual databases, etc.